cirosantilli/git-tutorial/index.md

 Manage remote repositories.

-When you clone something, it alreay has a remote called `origin`.
+When you clone something, it already has a remote called `origin`.

 ##view remote